LightsCameraVision/Point-Cloud-Visualization/README.md

 ```

 ## What to Expect?
-In this turorial, we learn the easy ways to visualize several different point cloud file formats that are commonly used to store point cloud-type information using two very popular python packages ([Open3D](http://www.open3d.org/) & [pptk - Point Processing Toolkit](https://github.com/heremaps/pptk)).
+In this turorial, we learn the easy ways to visualize several different point cloud file formats that are commonly used to store point cloud-type information using two very popular Python packages ([Open3D](http://www.open3d.org/) & [pptk - Point Processing Toolkit](https://github.com/heremaps/pptk)).

 * The list of file formats covered here is below, with references to the popular datasets they are found in.
   - ply (Toronto3D)